top of page

 Did Jon Jones actually win UFC 247?

 By the judges' decision, yes.
 Both unanimous scorecards — 48-47, 48-47, and 49-46 — went to Jones.
-However, MMA Decisions' media-scoring aggregator showed 18 of 27 outlets scoring the fight for Reyes, and the 49-46 card from judge Joe Solis was widely panned as indefensible.
+However, MMA Decisions' media-scoring aggregator showed 18 of 27 outlets scoring the fight for Reyes.
 It remains one of the most disputed title-fight decisions of the modern era.

 Why did Jon Jones move to heavyweight after UFC 247?

-There were several factors.
-The Reyes fight — even by Jones's account — showed he was no longer comfortably ahead of the field at 205 lbs.
-Jones had been telling reporters since 2019 that he wanted a new challenge.
+The Reyes fight showed he was no longer comfortably ahead of the field at 205 lbs.
 A protracted purse dispute with Dana White through 2020 also pushed him toward vacating.
 He officially relinquished the LHW belt in August 2020 and did not fight at heavyweight until UFC 285 against Ciryl Gane in March 2023.

 Was Khaos Williams really making his UFC debut?

 Yes.
 Khaos Williams's 27-second KO of Alex Morono on the preliminary card was his promotional debut.
-It earned a Performance of the Night bonus and was the third-fastest KO in UFC welterweight history at the time.
+It earned a Performance of the Night bonus and was one of the fastest KOs in UFC welterweight history at the time.

 How did Valentina Shevchenko win the co-main?

-Round 3, 3:03.
+Round 3, 1:03.
 Shevchenko landed a head kick that rocked Chookagian, followed with a straight knee in the clinch that dropped her, and finished with ground-and-pound from back position.
-Referee Mark Smith waved it off.
-It was Shevchenko's second successful defense of the flyweight title.
+Referee Mark Smith waved it off at 1:03 of round three.

 Did Dominick Reyes ever get a rematch with Jon Jones?